 Phone & Email Script:

 My name is ___ and I am reaching out as a fellow New Yorker due to my concern about ICE detention in Orange County.
-[If you are from Orange County or have any connections to it, be sure to mention that]
+[If you are from Orange County or have any connections to it, be sure to say so.]

-You can use your position as a leader in the county to pressure the County Executive to end the ICE detention contract.
+You can use your position as a county leader to pressure Orange County executive Steve Neuhaus to end the county jail's detention contract.
 Will you?

 Will you also work to have the legislature pass a resolution in support of New York State passing Dignity Not Detention (A4181/S316), which would permanently end detention contracts between counties like Orange County and ICE?